tregula501/PromptBuilder/discord-gpt-bot/README.md

-# Discord GPT-5.1 Bot
+# Discord GPT Bot

-A Discord bot powered by OpenAI's GPT-5.1 that responds to mentions with AI-generated answers.
+A Discord bot powered by OpenAI's GPT-5.2 Instant that responds to mentions with AI-generated answers.

 ## Features

 - Responds to @mentions in all channels
-- Uses OpenAI's GPT-5.1 model (gpt-5.1-2025-11-13)
+- Uses OpenAI's GPT-5.2 Instant model (gpt-5.2-instant-2025-12-11) - optimized for fast responses
 - Shows typing indicator while generating responses
 - Robust error handling with user-friendly messages
 - Fully containerized with Docker